 Andrea Schwartz of Pearls and Pantsuits is a real Southern Belle living in the American Southeast.

-This region has subtropical humid climate (see post at the link for more about the conditions).
+This region has subtropical humid climate (see post at the link for more about the weather conditions).
 While there temperatures rarely go below the freezing point, I would wear an outfit like hers up here in Alaska at temperatures between 5 and 23F (-10 to -5oC).
 People adjust to the climate region they live in.

 Robin LaMonte of Hello I’m Fiftyish is also from the US South.
 She lives in Atlanta, Georgia.
 In the Interior, stylish Alaskan women would wear her look with pumps at temperatures between 23 and 40F (-5 to 5oC) as long as there is no snow on the ground.
 When there is a snow cover, a stylish Alaskan woman would wear her look with pantyhose and booties.
 Yes, in Alaska you would wear the sunglasses because of the light reflections of the low Sun on the snow.
 While most Alaskan women wouldn’t wear a hat at these temperature condition, I would wear the hat to look stylish.

-Nina Bandoni of Sharing a Journey also lives in the humid subtropical climate zone.
+Nina Andersen of Sharing a Journey also lives in the humid subtropical climate zone.
 When you follow her on social media, you know she still calls Florida her home, but intends to move into the mountains.

 Yes, you can wear white in winter.
 Here at the Last Frontier, I would wear an outfit like hers on rainy days in summer when temperatures are in the 50s (10 to 15oC).